 cushioning technology, the shoe is very heavy.

 As far as breathability goes, the shoe is fine.
-The Asics GT 2000 2 has a lot of wide openings in the mesh to help breathability, but it definitely could have been done better, as seen in the newer models of this shoe.
+It has a lot of wide openings in the mesh to help breathability, but it definitely could have been done better, as seen in the newer models of this shoe.
 That being said, the breathability isn't bad by any means and shouldn't be something to keep you from buying the shoe.

 The durability of the shoe isn't too bad.
 Some runners have complained about the shoe not lasting as long as they expected it would, though.
 On the flip side, the AHAR outsole provides good durability, regardless of the surface being run on.
 The reinforced wrap on the upper also helps with the durability of the shoe, prevent from premature wear.